Cancel anytime

 Volatility

-CEF's volatility is closely tied to the volatility of gold and silver prices.
+The volatility of CEF is closely tied to the volatility of gold and silver prices, which can fluctuate significantly.

 Market Risk